-This is a summary of what was said by UNHCR spokesperson Peter Kessler – to whom quoted text may be attributed – at the press briefing, on 26 July 2002, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson Peter Kessler – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.

 We are very pleased with the approval a week ago by El Salvador's National Assembly of the Law on Refugee Status Determination.
 The legislation, which is now pending signature by the President, was approved by a majority of 65 votes out of a total of 89 deputies.
 The passage of this legislation by the National Assembly is a very important step towards the institutionalisation of refugee status determination in the region.
 It is a clear sign of the will of El Salvador to fully comply with its commitment to refugee law and the human rights of asylum seekers.